SSR vs SSG: Technical Comparison and Prerendering Alternatives

 Incremental Static Regeneration resolves the fundamental scalability limitations associated with traditional static deployment pipelines.
 Instead of recompiling the entire application architecture during a single monolithic build event, developers configure specific intervals for targeted cache invalidation.
 When a user requests a stale document, the edge node serves the cached version immediately while simultaneously triggering a background regeneration process.
 Once the server completes the new compilation, it seamlessly replaces the stale cache asset without disrupting ongoing active connections.

-The ssg vs ssr vs isr architectural paradigm relies heavily on the stale-while-revalidate cache control directive.
+The ssg vs ssr vs isr architecture relies heavily on the stale-while-revalidate cache control directive.
 This protocol explicitly authorizes the delivery network to serve outdated information temporarily to ensure a rapid time-to-first-byte response.
-The asynchronous background rebuild guarantees that subsequent visitors, including automated search crawlers, will eventually receive the updated data payload.
+The asynchronous background rebuild ensures that subsequent visitors, including automated search crawlers, will eventually receive the updated data payload.
 This mechanism balances the performance benefits of static distribution with the data freshness requirements of dynamic server applications.

 ISR flow: request returns cached response immediately while background regeneration updates the page for next visit